 In a situation like this, human decision-making may still be needed.
 The obvious decision may be to shut down an unusual data flow right away and potentially thwart bad actors before they can do any damage.
 However, doing so may drastically disrupt important operations.
 And so, while AI/ML alerts your cybersecurity team to the irregularity, one or more team members may still need to make a judgment call based on their knowledge of the enterprise’s priorities, the operations potentially impacted, and the resilience risks, de Metz says.

-5. To truly be resilient, your organization should have a data-oriented culture.
+5. To truly be resilient, your organisation should have a data-oriented culture.

-To fully extract the resilience benefits of AI/ML, organizations must develop a culture oriented toward business analytics, says Alex Ough, a Sungard AS Senior CTO Architect.
+To fully extract the resilience benefits of AI/ML, organisations must develop a culture oriented toward business analytics, says Alex Ough, a Sungard AS Senior CTO Architect.

 As big data continues to grow, resilience threats escalate, and AI/ML is increasingly deployed, it will be imperative for all teams to be on the same page, Ough explains.
-“You may have a brilliant cybersecurity team that can analyze all the threat data and develop the ideal solutions for resilience, but they still need to really understand the organization’s business imperatives.
-And other teams need to understand where the organization’s vulnerabilities are.
-So, if all your teams have a data analytics mindset, together they can proactively determine what needs to be improved in the organization’s resilience risks and to prioritize those improvements.”
+“You may have a brilliant cybersecurity team that can analyse all the threat data and develop the ideal solutions for resilience, but they still need to really understand the organisation’s business imperatives.
+And other teams need to understand where the organisation’s vulnerabilities are.
+So, if all your teams have a data analytics mindset, together they can proactively determine what needs to be improved in the organisation’s resilience risks and to prioritise those improvements.”

 “I’ve seen some companies spend $1 million on highly sophisticated AI software to make them more secure,” de Metz says.
 “And yet, they still get hacked because they didn’t focus enough attention on securing their networks, data, backups and end points with basic cybersecurity defenses.”

 James A. Martin has written about security and other technology topics for CSO, CIO, Computerworld, PC World, and others.